 22. Scrooged (1988)

-WARNING: Drinking, language, adult humor, and sexual innuendo probably make this movie best for ages 13+.
+WARNING: Drinking, language, adult humor, and sexual innuendo probably make this movie best for ages 13+ (or older).
+I recently re-watched this and had forgotten how raunchy it could get.
+Definitely adults only or older kids.

 23. The Santa Incident (2010)